jonfreibr/WeatherAlerts/README.md

 # WeatherAlerts
-## Monitor Weather Alerts for predefined locations
+## Monitor Weather Alerts and forecast for predefined locations

 ### Desktop widget that monitors the National Weather Service REST API for weather bulletins, alerts and warnings.

-### Currently monitors City of Charlottesville, Nelson County, Amherst County, City of Lynchburg, and Appomattox County in Virginia by default.
+### Currently monitors Nelson County, Amherst County, and Appomattox County in Virginia by default.
 Easily customized to monitor your locations of interest.

 * Buttons turn red when alerts are present
 * Buttons show the number of alerts per location.